kaye360/informed-citizen/src/articles/_featured-black-lives-matter.md

 ## Prominent figures within the BLM movement

+### Patrisse Cullors
-Patrisse Cullors: Co-founder of Black Lives Matter, Cullors is an artist, organizer, and freedom fighter who has worked to combat police violence and promote racial justice for more than 20 years.
+Co-founder of Black Lives Matter, Cullors is an artist, organizer, and freedom fighter who has worked to combat police violence and promote racial justice for more than 20 years.

+### Alicia Garza
-Alicia Garza: Co-founder of Black Lives Matter, Garza is an organizer, writer, and public speaker who has dedicated her career to advancing racial and social justice.
+Co-founder of Black Lives Matter, Garza is an organizer, writer, and public speaker who has dedicated her career to advancing racial and social justice.

+### Opal Tometi
-Opal Tometi: Co-founder of Black Lives Matter, Tometi is a human rights advocate and executive director of the Black Alliance for Just Immigration.
+Co-founder of Black Lives Matter, Tometi is a human rights advocate and executive director of the Black Alliance for Just Immigration.

+### Deray McKesson
-Deray McKesson: A civil rights activist and organizer, McKesson is known for his work in the Black Lives Matter movement and his efforts to reform the criminal justice system.
+A civil rights activist and organizer, McKesson is known for his work in the Black Lives Matter movement and his efforts to reform the criminal justice system.

+### Brittany Packnett Cunningham
-Brittany Packnett Cunningham: An educator, writer, and activist, Cunningham is a leader in the Black Lives Matter movement and has worked to promote social justice and racial equality.
+An educator, writer, and activist, Cunningham is a leader in the Black Lives Matter movement and has worked to promote social justice and racial equality.